sverma88/ADMA_Demo_2018/README.md

 ## Train GAN
-We provide modified version of DCGAN taken from https://github.com/carpedm20/DCGAN-tensorflow The discriminator and the generator are conditioned on the labels of the images and have less layers.
+We provide modified version of DCGAN taken from https://github.com/carpedm20/DCGAN-tensorflow The discriminator and the generator are conditioned on the labels of the images and have less layers than the DCGAN model available at the link above.

-To execute the GAN and generate images type python main.py
+To execute the GAN and generate images go to DAS/Stage-1/Train_GAN/ and execute the main file by typing the command on the terminal
+python main.py

 This will download CIFAR-10 dataset automatically to the path specified.